bhargavchowdary7/finapp-global-cloud-migration/README.md

 #### Per-Region Resources (Deployed in 3 regions: East US 2, UK South, Southeast Asia)

+"I selected these specific Azure regions based on their alignment with the requirements:

+East US 2 for North America provides excellent connectivity and is Microsoft's primary East Coast region UK South ensures GDPR compliance for European data sovereignty requirements Southeast Asia maps directly to Singapore and ensures compliance with MAS (Monetary Authority of Singapore) regulations These regions each support availability zones for zone-redundant HA, which is critical for our RTO < 1 hour requirement."

 **1. Resource Group**
    - Purpose: Logical container for regional resources
    - Naming: rg-finapp-{region}-prod